sungsoo-ahn/2025/_posts/2025-04-28-scalable-mcts.md

 To test their procedure, the authors benchmarked against sequential MCTS and found only slight performance degradation on an RL benchmark suite of 15 Atari games.
 This method also outperformed existing parallel MCTS algorithms on the benchmark suite, beating standard leaf and root parallelization implementations on 15/15 games and standard tree parallelization on 13/15.

-In short, Liu et al break down the MCTS process into two distinct phases (expansion and simulation) which can be parallelized by implementing an adjusted UCB algorithm that tracks the number of rollouts that are active in addition to the number of times each node in the tree has been visited.
+In short, Liu et al break down the MCTS process into two distinct phases (expansion and simulation) which can be parallelized by implementing an adjusted UCT selection policy that tracks the number of rollouts that are active in addition to the number of times each node in the tree has been visited.
 The empirical results of the study demonstrate that this is an effective MCTS parallelization method, with only limited performance setback vs sequential MCTS and a strong showing against previous parallelized MCTS methods.

-## Depth-First Distributed MCTS
+## Transposition-Table Driven Scheduling (TDS)

 In 2011, Yoshizoe et al<d-cite key="yoshizoe2011scalable"></d-cite> introduced an efficient scheme for parallelized MCTS with two core ideas: transposition-table driven scheduling (TDS) parallelism and depth-first MCTS.
 First, we will discuss these topics separately and then see how the the two concepts combine for efficient parallelization.